sdslabs/sdslabs.github.com/_posts/2018/2018-01-26-optimizing-webpack.md

 ### Correcting some mistakes

 First step was to remove unnecessary npm modules (or unused).
-Doing a thorough invetigation of package.json and the codebase and removing unnecessary imports and corresponding packages was another tiresome job but it proved to be fruitful. package.json can get get dirty when you blindly install some packages for testing and then forget to remove them from dependecies.
+Doing a thorough investigation of `package.json` and the codebase and removing unnecessary imports and corresponding packages was another tiresome job but it proved to be fruitful. `package.json` can get get dirty when you blindly install some packages for testing and then forget to remove them from dependecies.
 However, it took us one full day to remove those unwanted packages.

-Thi practice reduced the bundle sizes by around `120 KB`.
+This practice reduced the bundle sizes by around `120 KB`.

 #### *The introduction of async await*